 - Can perform Column Analysis, Primary Key Analysis, Natural Key Analysis, Foreign-Key Analysis, Cross-domain Analysis and Base-Line Analysis.
 I will cover details for each of these types of analysis in another blog or you may reach out to us for a demo on request.

 - Can generate various types of built-in reports based on the different analysis performed.
 These reports can be generated in different formats like HTML, pdf, excel, etc. and support different languages.

 - The rules created in IA can directly be used in DataStage jobs.

-This tool is the most underrated tool of the suite, but if properly utilized then it can catapult an integration project reducing the time taken by the IT to develop the code implementing a basic level of business checks and transformations.
+This tool is the most underrated tool of the suite, but if properly utilized, it can catapult an integration project, reducing the time taken by the IT to develop the code and implement a basic level of business checks and transformations.
 FastTrack eliminates tedious copy and paste from various documents that are maintained to provide specifications to a developer.
-It links varied information and makes it available on metadata repository for IIS rather than being shared in excels.
+It links varied information and makes it available on the metadata repository for IIS rather than being shared in excels.

 This tool best suits a business analyst and can help him to accelerate the design time of source-to-target mappings by automatically generating DataStage jobs allowing the developers to focus on more complex logic.